 State laws may vary, but employers typically can decide to use supplemental tax rates.
-But, there’s a catch.
+But there’s a catch.
 In some states, the use of the supplemental tax rate can depend on how you pay the employee’s supplemental pay.

 - Paying supplemental wages separately: If you pay your employee separately from their standard wages (e.g., a second payroll run for commission pay), use the supplemental tax rate for the commission payroll.
-You can use the supplemental tax rate if you withheld income tax from regular wages during the same year or previous year.
+You can use the supplemental tax rate if you withheld income tax from regular wages during the same year or the previous year.